 Field placements are solely managed by the CEST Office.
 Placements are driven by CAEP Standards, Illinois State Law, school district or private school requirements, and availability of supervisors.
 As such, a placement site cannot be guaranteed.
 Placement at some sites is contingent upon completion of a successful interview with the administration and/or other staff.
 In the event a candidate is unsuccessful in two interviews, no further attempts to place will be made.

 Changes will not be made once a placement has been confirmed by a School/District.
 Students may NOT contact schools or districts in attempts to secure a placement.
 This behavior is cause for disciplinary action, including removal from the program.
 Candidates who reject placements will not be placed until the next semester in which placements are made.

 CONFLICTS OF INTEREST

 Placements will be made to assure that no conflicts of interest occur so that candidates receive an experience that is free of bias and external influence.
-Candidates will not be placed in schools they have attended, where family members or significant others attend, are employed, serve on school boards or LSCs, or in districts outside of CPS District 299 where family members are employed or serve on school boards.
+Candidates will not be placed in schools they have attended, worked, or are employed; where family members or significant others attend, are employed, serve on school boards or LSCs; or in districts outside of CPS District 299 where family members are employed or serve on school boards.

 PLACEMENT SITE LOCATIONS

-Field placement sites are selected to prepare students to be able to teach students with special needs, newcomers and English Language Learners (ELLs), students in high needs schools, and students from racial, cultural, ethnic and socioeconomic groups.
+Field placement sites are selected to prepare teacher candidates to effectively teach students with special needs, newcomers, and English Language Learners (ELLs), students in high needs schools, and students from varied racial, cultural, ethnic and socioeconomic groups.
 Every effort is made to provide teacher candidates with a variety of experiences within the grade range required under the endorsement; however, this may not always be possible.
 All placements are made within the age/grade span covered on the endorsement under the Professional Educator License (PEL) one is seeking to earn as follows: